Planet Earth (2006 TV series): Accolades

 Planet Earth: From Pole to Pole won the Science and Natural History award at the Royal Television Society Programme Awards in 2007.
 The RTS also awarded it a Judge's Award and a Photography Award at its Craft and Design Awards.
 The series picked up two awards from the Broadcasting Press Guild for Best Documentary Series and Innovation in Broadcasting, and won Best Documentary Series at the 2007 Broadcast Awards.
 At the 2007 BAFTA Television Awards, Planet Earth was nominated in the Specialist Factual and Pioneer Audience Award categories, but lost out to Nuremberg: Goering's Last Stand and Life on Mars respectively.
 It received three nominations at the BAFTA Television Craft Awards later the same year.
 George Fenton's original score won him Soundtrack Composer of the Year at the 2007 Classical BRIT Awards.
-Planet Earth was also nominated for the NTA for Most popular Factual program but lost to Top Gear (Supernanny and Bad Lad's Army: Officer Class were also nominated).
+Planet Earth was also nominated for Most Popular Factual Programme at the 2006 National Television Awards but lost to Top Gear.

 Planet Earth was recognised by the American television industry, collecting the award for Nonfiction Series at the 59th Primetime Emmy Awards in September 2007 and winning a further three prizes in technical categories at the Creative Arts Emmy Awards.
 It also collected two awards from the Television Critics Association in Los Angeles in July 2007 and a Peabody Award in April 2008.

 The series was also fêted at wildlife film festivals around the globe, collected multiple prizes at the Wildscreen Festival 2006, the International Wildlife Film Festival 2007 and the Jackson Hole Wildlife Film Festival 2007.